alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 * The global variable pointing to the IO buffer remains, but points to the now-freed buffer

 As I'm sure you can now tell, this is a use-after-free vulnerability, and it is the one utilised by checkm8.
 Next, I will go into how this vulnerability can be exploited, in order to gain code execution on the device.
 However, before it can be exploited, a certain memory leak is required.

+If you're particularly eagle-eyed, you may have noticed that once another request was sent to the device with a `bRequest` of `DFU_DNLOAD` after triggering the use-after-free, the global variables would just be set to the new values.
+The way this is worked around is that no requests will be sent that satisfy the conditions in order for this to happen between the use-after-free being triggered and the overwrite being sent.
+Once the overwrite is in place at the beginning of the freed buffer, we can send the payload using a `DFU_DNLOAD` request into the new IO buffer and the overwrite will direct execution to the payload.
+This will all be explained in _much_ more detail later on.

 ## Memory leak
 ### Why is a leak needed?